We all know coffee, and are obsessed with it (oh, the smell, the taste, and the feel).

 According to a law in Turkey in the 16th century, women could divorce their husbands if they didn’t provide them with their daily coffee.

-In the 16s, it was a law that if a man could not provide his wife her daily coffee, she could divorce him.
+In the 16th century, it was a law that if a man could not provide his wife with her daily coffee, she could divorce him.

 CONCLUSION: